-Brain Hub’s program includes three daily training exercises, which are essentially little games.
-You can browse their training library at any time to play any of the games outside of your training schedule.
-You can continue to play to increase your score and practice throughout the day, but further difficulty levels only unlock every 24 hours.
+Brain Hub’s program includes three short games as your daily training exercises.
+You can browse its training library at any time to play any of the games outside of your training schedule.
+If you have fun playing a game, you can continue to play to increase your score and repeatedly practice throughout the day, but further difficulty levels only unlock every 24 hours.

 The app divides training exercises into five categories, with different games in each.

 Focus games test your ability to keep your attention on a given object or see through a complex pattern to recognize a particular aspect of a scene.
-For example, you might have to identify the text color in the image below, or you might have to identify the text “meaning” color, which is what the word says, and not what color its letters are.
-It can get hairy pretty fast.
+For example, you might have to identify the text color in an image (such as the example above), or you might have to identify the text “meaning” color, which is what the word says, and not what color its letters are.
+(This is related to the experimental Stroop Color and Word Test, which measures your attention and processing speed.)⁵⁶ It can get hairy pretty fast.

 Memory games are among those that most closely resemble the tests scientists will administer in clinical trials that evaluate the performance of Focus Factor and its ingredients.
-They require rapid absorption of information, spatial and word recall, and visual memory.
+These games require rapid absorption of information, spatial and word recall, and visual memory.
+You might be asked to remember the direction a set of blocks is facing like an SAT test question, for example.

-The math games are likely to be the least popular among the bunch.
-This is not just because math is an unpopular subject; the games are boring.
-The most exciting game involves identifying matches among various fractional representations like ⅓ and $0.33 out of $1.
+Math games involve identifying matches among various fractional representations like ⅓ and $0.33 out of $1.
 The rest are thinly veiled calculation exercises with limited imagination behind them.

-Brain Hub’s problem solving games mostly rely on spatial reasoning and the development of basic algorithms (much easier than it sounds) to find solutions.
-Anyone good at games like Tetris or Sudoku will find these familiar and engaging.
+Brain Hub’s problem-solving games mostly rely on spatial reasoning and the development of basic patterns to find solutions.
+Anyone who enjoys games like Tetris or Sudoku will find these familiar and engaging.
 Our testers’ favorite in this category was unanimously the Hoops game, an algorithmic mashup between Pac-man and basketball.

-Of the five categories, we found the language games introduced too much subjectivity and were either too intelligent or not intelligent enough to accommodate all users.
+Of the five categories, we found that only two categories — Focus and Problem-solving — had games that were engaging and enjoyable when we could play them.
+Language games, for example, introduced too much subjectivity and were either too intelligent or not intelligent enough to accommodate all users.
 The Articulation game had answers that seemed arbitrary.
-“Beat” was an unacceptable replacement for “drained” to describe oneself as tired, but “knackered,” a very British slang, was accepted.
+“Beat” was an unacceptable replacement for “drained” to describe oneself as tired, but “knackered,” a British slang term, was accepted.
 And our testers found the Connections game to be far too advanced at the introductory levels and likely to turn players off too early.

 Here’s an example of the Connections game’s difficulty: